-Local councils and cities take tree protection very seriously and heavy fines apply if you remove a tree without first seeking permission.
-Depending on the tree being removed and the circumstances surrounding it but fines normally start at $2000 and go right up to $100,000 for multiple offences on a single site.
+Local councils and cities take tree protection very seriously, and heavy fines apply if you remove a tree without first seeking permission.
+Depending on the tree being removed and the circumstances surrounding it, fines normally start at $2,000 and go up to $100,000 for multiple offenses on a single site.

-A lot of the time it’s property developers who get in trouble for removing trees without permission.
+Most of the time, property developers get in trouble for removing trees without permission.

 They might have had a Development Application knocked back due to the council wanting to retain one or more trees.
 So they remove them, wear the fine and develop the property.

-Other cases are from home owners removing trees that are blocking their view or dropping too many leaves.
+Other cases are homeowners removing trees blocking their view or dropping too many leaves.

 How do I find the tree removal laws for my area?

 There are a couple of ways to go about it.
-The easiest way is to use our free resource of local council regulations.
-Just select your city, then local council and you will be taken to the correct information on tree protection on your local council website.
+The easiest way is to use our free resources of local council regulations.
+Select your city, and then the local council will take you to the correct tree protection information on your local council website.

-Another way is to get in touch with three local and verified arborist and ask them you need permission and if they can come out and give you a price form removal while they are at it.
+Another way is to get in touch with three local and verified arborists and ask them if they need permission and if they can come out and give you a price for removal while they are at it.

-Note: Arborists will need to come out and inspect the job before giving a quote on the cost to cut down your tree.
+Note: Arborists will need to come out and inspect the job before giving a quote on the cost of cutting down your tree.
 Trees are tricky to quote over the phone from a description or pictures.

 Do I need permission if tree is dead?

 If your tree is dead you will not need to see permission for removal.
-In fact once it has died, you should actually get it removed ASAP as they tend to become unstable quite quickly.
+In fact, once it has died, you should actually get it removed ASAP as it tends to become unstable quite quickly.

-Once the tree has dies the only think keeping it anchored to the ground are the roots.
+Once the tree has died, the only thing keeping it anchored to the ground is the roots.
 Once they start to become brittle and rot, it’s anyone’s guess when it will fall.

 Do I need a good reason to remove a tree?

-Yes you will need to have a convincing reason to remove the tree.
-If not the council will reject your request.
-Some reason that will NOT work are, (read the following in a Bogan Shaza voice for better effect)
+Yes, you will need to have a convincing reason to remove the tree.
+If not, the council will reject your request.
+Some reasons that will NOT work are, (read the following in a Bogan Shaza voice for better effect)

-– “ It drops too many leave and their blocking the gutters
+- “ It drops too many leaves and they’re blocking the gutters

 - “ It’s just too big”